ApeWorX/ape/docs/userguides/config.md

 # Configure Ape

-A `ape-config.yaml` file allows you to configure ape.
+An `ape-config.yaml` file allows you to configure ape.
 This guide serves as an index of the settings you can include in an `ape-config.yaml` file.

 ## Deployments

-Share deployments with teammates.
+Share deployments with teammates:

 ```yaml
 deployments: